Charles Bluhdorn: Dominican Republic

-In 1975, Gulf + Western developed 7000 acre of the sugar mill's land into the Casa de Campo resort.
-Casa de Campo is home to three internationally renowned golf courses designed by Pete Dye – Teeth of the Dog, Dye Fore and Links.

-One of Bluhdorn's Dominican friends, Oscar de la Renta, was hired to do interior design for Casa De Campo and licensed his men's wear line through Kayser-Roth.
+During the 1970s, Gulf and Western developed 7000 acre of the sugar mill's land into the Casa de Campo resort.
+Casa de Campo is home to three internationally renowned golf courses designed by Pete Dye – Teeth of the Dog, Dye Fore, and Links.
+One of Bluhdorn's Dominican friends, Oscar de la Renta, was hired to do interior design for Casa de Campo.
+De la Renta also licensed his men's wear line through Kayser-Roth, a Gulf and Western subsidiary.

-Kayser-Roth (a division of Gulf + Western), owned the Miss Universe pageant via its acquisition of Pacific Mills.
-Pacific Mills had invented the pageant to sell its Catalina Swimwear brand.
-Miss Universe 1977 was held in the Dominican Republic to promote tourism on the island.

-Former Paramount Studios set designer Roberto Copa designed the artist village of Altos de Chavón in 1976 and it was built by Bluhdorn in the early 1980s.
-Bluhdorn's daughter, Dominique Bluhdorn, is the current president of the Altos de Chavón Cultural Center.